EcoBazaarX-Batch-4/ecobazaax-frontend/docs/overview.md

 Phase 5 — Polish & AI (Sub-App 5) — Optional / Future
 - Goal: Finalize theming and integrate an Assistive AI Co-Pilot as a split-panel overlay (30% chat, 70% content).

-## Print Conclusion
-This overview should be the first printed artifact shared with design, backend and product stakeholders.
-It summarizes the high-level phases and deliverables so the team can align on priorities before implementing the detailed frontend design and API contract documents in this `docs/` folder.

----
-Created: consolidated from project discussions and planning notes.